 Contrary to contributing modules in D7, D8 emphasizes on core functionalities.
 Some common modules that had their functionalities replaced and/or combined with others in Drupal 8 (not a priority now) are Path redirect, Global redirect, Meta tags quick, Page Title, Address field, and Image API.

-As discussed earlier, most of the Drupal sites were created before 2013 – a time when the concept of responsive design and mobile web was not even in its infancy.
+As discussed earlier, most of the Drupal sites were created before 2013 – a time when the concept of responsive design and the mobile web was not even in its infancy.
 D6 and D7 were designed largely to support desktop applications and usage.
 D8 thus comes with an edge – it is largely implemented with a mobile-first approach.
 This is not only a bonus for customers who ultimately use the applications, but also the developers who get on to building them.
-The user interface and the user experience in D8 are all designed to match a mobile-user’s needs.
+The user interface and the user experience in D8 are all designed to match a mobile user’s needs.
 The themes are also picked in accordance with the mobile-friendliness of the application.

 Most updates and upgrades come up with a suite of advantages.
-Yet, migration is always a challenge for teams since there are obvious concerns of data loss and distorted customer experience, especially, during the transition phase.
+Yet, Drupal 8 migration is always a challenge for teams since there are obvious concerns of data loss and distorted customer experience, especially, during the transition phase.
 Therefore, it becomes imperative for the application owners to first evaluate the needs and benefits, as well as risks, before jumping into action.
-An upgrade to D8 will no longer be a choice but it will be well worth it, since D8 is a total revolution.
+An upgrade to D8 will no longer be a choice but it will be well worth it since D8 is a total revolution.

-If you are looking for any help with migration from older versions of Drupal to D8 or are building any other digital solutions to allow for better customer, or employee engagement, please write to us at: [email protected]
+If you are looking for any help with migration from older versions of Drupal to D8 or are building any other digital solutions to allow for the better customer, or employee engagement, please write to us at: [email protected]